King, #Charlottesville, and beloved community.

 This essay was originally published on Medium for Martin Luther King Day in 2018 (Jan 15, 2018).
 I'm reposting it here both to capture the ideas alongside others on my website and because, as we approach the anniversary of that horrible day, I continue to be deeply moved and motivated by King's philosophy and his calls to action for white allies.

-Early last summer, I wasn’t sure how I should or would respond to planned white supremacist events in Charlottesville.
+In May 2017, I wasn’t sure how I should or would respond to that summer’s planned white supremacist events in Charlottesville.
 Permits for a KKK event on July 8 and a much larger “Unite the Right” rally on August 12 had been requested and secured.
 Moderate voices called for disengagement, while others called folks into active resistance.

 In my discernment, I turned to Martin Luther King, Jr.

 In particular, I reread his book Why We Can’t Wait and his “Letter from Birmingham Jail.”
 In the former, King framed the urgency of his own historic moment.
 In the latter, King was adamant and direct in his criticism of white moderates.
 He called them (us) into the Civil Rights Movement as vital allies.

 Together, these ideas led me to a number of hard, but necessary conversations about race and to the hard, but necessary decision that I would join the Charlottesville resistance against white supremacy.

 Throughout the summer, Charlottesville activists were trained by Rev. Osagyefu Sekou in King’s principles of nonviolent direct action.
 We practiced falling limp, locking arms, facing hostility, turning the other cheek.
 We learned to “hold the discipline” of nonviolence when experiencing emotional distress and to minimize the danger of police batons, tear gas, and firearms.
 We planned an infrastructure to support all of that.